A collection of free verse and prose

 Spirit of the air, who

-dies faintly away, there is scarcely a memory.
+dies faintly away,

+memory.
 No bond of association

-required in the first movement to take away
+movement to take away a part

-to draw the breath that goes out of the womb,
+the breath that goes out

-And only admits of
+admits of momentary duration.

-momentary duration.
-A change of habit,
+A change of habit, as

-As if unconscious:
+if unconscious: dresses dreaming,

-The husky skin touched
+the first day.
+The husky skin

-with the naked hand, hair curling beautifully.
+hand, hair curling beautifully.

 An unblemished revival

-passed over time, and would pass through space –
+passed over time,

-into the opening, excited and moved by itself,
+opening, excited and moved by itself,

 A slightly luminous